tkyaaronRM/tkyaaronRM.github.io/index.md

 Here are some of my Coding Projects:

-**🎲 Magic 8-Ball**
-A fun micro:bit script that simulates the classic Magic 8-Ball toy, providing random answers to your yes-or-no questions
+* **🎲 Magic 8-Ball**: A fun micro:bit script that simulates the classic Magic 8-Ball toy, generating random numbers

-**🧮 BMI Calculator**
-An application that calculates Body Mass Index based on user input, helping understand health metrics through code.
+* **🧮 BMI Calculator**: An application that calculates Body Mass Index based on user input, helping understand health metrics through code.

-**☕ Caffeine Intake Tracker**
-A program designed to monitor daily caffeine intake, combining health awareness with programming practice.
+* **☕ Caffeine Intake Tracker**: A program designed to monitor daily caffeine intake, combining health awareness with programming practice.

-**🔢 Python Quiz Series**
-A set of Python scripts that generate general knowledge quizzes, helping me strengthen both my general knowledge and coding logic.
+* **🔢 Python Quiz Series**: A set of Python scripts that generate general knowledge quizzes, helping me strengthen both my general knowledge and coding logic.

-**🛒 Shopping App**
-A simple application that simulates a shopping experience, introducing concepts of item selection and budgeting.
+* **🛒 Shopping App**: A simple application that simulates a shopping experience, introducing concepts of item selection and budgeting.

-**🎮 Python RPG**
-An early attempt at creating a text-based role-playing game, exploring storytelling and user interaction through code.
+* **🎮 Python RPG**: An early attempt at creating a text-based role-playing game, exploring storytelling and user interaction through code.

-**🏫 School Database**
-A project aimed at managing student records, grades, and attendance, delving into data handling and storage.
+* **🏫 School Database**: A project aimed at managing student records, grades, and attendance, delving into data handling and storage.

-**🚗 Robot Car Design**
-A conceptual design document for a robot car, merging interests in robotics and programming.
+* **🚗 Robot Car Design**: A conceptual design document for a robot car, merging interests in robotics and programming.

-**📱 WhatsApp Clone**
-An endeavor to recreate basic messaging functionalities, understanding communication protocols and user interfaces.
+* **📱 WhatsApp Clone**: An endeavor to recreate basic messaging functionalities, understanding communication protocols and user interfaces.

 Click [here](https://github.com/tkyaaronRM/projects) for my collection of coding projects